Glossary of Financial Terms

 - Collective Allowance

-- Maintained to cover impairment in the existing portfolio for loans that have not yet been individually identified as impaired.
+- Maintained to cover impairment in the existing credit portfolio that cannot yet be associated with specific credit assets.
 Our approach to establishing and maintaining the collective allowance is based on the requirements of IFRS, considering guidelines issued by our regulator, OSFI.
 The collective allowance is assessed on a quarterly basis and a number of factors are considered when determining its level, including the long-run expected loss amount and management’s credit judgment with respect to current macroeconomic and portfolio conditions.

 - Common Equity Tier 1 (CET1) capital

-- Comprised of common shareholders’ equity less deductions for goodwill, intangible assets, defined benefit pension assets, certain deferred tax assets and certain other items.
+- Comprised of common shareholders’ equity less deductions for goodwill, intangible assets, pension assets, certain deferred tax assets and certain other items.

 - Common Equity Tier 1 Ratio

-- Reflects CET1 capital divided by risk-weighted assets for CET1.
+- Reflects CET1 capital divided by CET1 capital risk weighted assets.

 - Common Shareholders’ Equity

 - The most permanent form of capital.
 For regulatory capital purposes, common shareholders’ equity is comprised of common shareholders’ equity, net of capital deductions.